james-s-turner/flummox-es6-spike/README.md

 * Open your browser, go to "http://localhost:3000"

 # Testing
-`npm test`
+* `npm test`

 # TODO
-Run tests in travis
+* Run tests in travis.
-Production build, using the SystemJS build tool.
+* Production build, using the SystemJS build tool.
 Awaiting a fix to: https://github.com/systemjs/builder/issues/90
+* Add libsass to build.
+Relying on using SASS from webstorm at the moment
+* Add autoprefixer to build